ltjaasks/CSE-Project/README.md

 <h1>CSE Course Project</h1>

 This is a course project for the course TJTS5901 Continuous Software Engineering.
 The implemented project is a simple web application made with Python's Flask library.
-The application fetches current Weather data from given city and then compares them (difference and average).
+The application fetches current Weather data from two Weather APIs with given city and then compares them (difference and average).

 The project can be run locally:
 1. Open Terminal (Command line, Bash etc. depending which system you are using)